ebonnal/streamable/README.md

 ## `.catch`

-> Catches a given type of exceptions, and optionally yields a `replacement` value:
+> Catches a given type of exception, and optionally yields a `replacement` value:

 ```python
 inverses: Stream[float] = (